cns-iu/scimaps/assets/content/site/about/about.md

   networks.
 A specific focus is research on the structure and evolution of science and technology (S&T) and the communication of results via static and interactive maps of science.
-The Center's administrative home is in Luddy Hall at the [School of Informatics, Computing, and Engineering](http://soic.iu.edu/), Indiana University, Bloomington, Indiana, USA.
+The Center's administrative home is in Luddy Hall at the [Luddy School of Informatics, Computing, and Engineering](https://luddy.indiana.edu/index.html), Indiana University, Bloomington, Indiana, USA.
 advisoryBoardDescription: The pieces that make up the *Places & Spaces* exhibit are chosen annually in a process that begins with a call for submissions.